Manmohan Singh to file nomination for Rajya Sabha from Rajasthan today

 If elected, Singh will have his Rajya Sabha tenure till April 3, 2024.

 According to sources, Singh will be going to Jaipur to file his nomination papers on August 13.
-"The party has decided to nominate Singh for the Rajya Sabha bye-election," a source in the Congress told PTI.
+"The party has decided to nominate Singh for the Rajya Sabha by-elections," a source in the Congress told PTI.

 Singh is likely to win the election as the Congress enjoys a majority in the 200-member Assembly and has the support of the Bahujan Samaj Party and some Independent MLAs.